Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The chemical contained in hundreds of household products, as well as in cosmetics, can cause heart problems.
-This conclusion was made by American researchers from the University of California.
+A chemical found in hundreds of household products and cosmetics may cause heart problems, according to US researchers from the University of California.

-This is an antibacterial agent called triclosan, which is an ingredient for a large number of hygiene products and household chemicals.
-Triclosan disrupts the process by which all the muscles of our body, including the heart, receive signals from the brain.
-Scientists have noticed during experiments in mice that triclosan only 20 minutes after the onset of exposure reduces the functionality of the heart by 25%.
+We are talking about an antibacterial agent called triclosan, which is an ingredient in a huge number of hygiene products and household chemicals.
+Triclosan disrupts the process by which all the muscles in our body, including the heart, receive signals from the brain.
+Scientists have noticed during experiments on mice that triclosan reduces the functionality of the heart by 25% after just 20 minutes of exposure.
 The same connection can be observed in the human body.

-However, the regulatory authorities of most countries, as well as many experts, are confident in the safety of those doses of triclosan, which are contained in various kinds of products.
-And this despite the fact that previous scientific studies have proven that triclosan can be related to problems with thyroid and fertility.
-This time, scientists first tested the effect of this substance on the muscles.
+However, regulators in most countries, as well as many experts, are confident in the safety of the doses of triclosan found in various products.
+And this is despite the fact that previous scientific studies have shown that triclosan can be linked to thyroid and fertility problems.
+This time, for the first time, scientists have tested the effect of this substance on muscles.

-Initially, triclosan was created to combat bacterial infections in hospitals.
-For a long time it was believed that this substance is harmless to humans, because it is quickly processed by the body without causing any harmful effects.
-But American researchers found that triclosan remains active for a long time, and can also be transported to different organs, causing their damage.
+Triclosan was originally created to combat bacterial infections in hospitals.
+For a long time, it was believed that this substance was harmless to people, as it was quickly processed by the body, without causing any harmful effects.
+But American researchers found out that triclosan remains active for a long time, and can also be transported to various organs, causing damage.

-"Our findings are convincing evidence that excitement about the danger of triclosan for human health and the environment is justified," says the author of the study, Professor Isaac Pessakh.
-"In perfectly healthy people, the reduction in cardiac function (the amount of blood pumped by the heart for a certain period of time) by 10 % will not cause any noticeable effect, but if a person already has cardiovascular diseases, then such a reduction can be a very serious blow. "
+"Our findings provide compelling evidence that concerns about the health and environmental risks of triclosan are justified," said study author Professor Isaac Pessach.
+"In perfectly healthy people, a 10% reduction in cardiac output (the amount of blood pumped by the heart over a period of time) would have no noticeable effect.
+But if a person already has cardiovascular disease, such a reduction could be a very serious blow."